- (08) Mondelli Property

 - New landscaping will be provided around the perimeter of the park, by the gazebo and adjacent residential building entrances.

-The Park is expected to be completed at the end of the 2021.
+The park was completed at the end of the 2021.